ub-cse510eth-sp25/project-plotter/README.md

   ``` bash
   cat bundle.fs > /dev/ttyACM0
   ```
-Finally, run screen and hit [ENTER] to start the program.
-The word `main` will begin the user prompt.
+Finally, run screen and hit [ENTER].
+The zeptoforth word `main` will begin the user prompt.

-** Note: ** You can also run main.fs in gforth if you do not have the Pico flashed.
+** Note: You can also run main.fs in gforth if you do not have the Pico flashed.
 This works temporarily as we have not begun implementing motor primitives.